market uncertainty – and what it means for lending

 get in touch

 MT Finance is here to help.
 All our bridging loans are available for up to a two-year term, and interest can be retained for the full period, meaning no monthly payments for 24 months.
 This will provide landlords and investors with the flexibility they need to see through the current uncertainties before exiting onto a longer-term product once the market has settled down.
-Our lack of early repayment fees or ERCs ensures there are financial penalties for exiting early.
-To get in touch with one of the team, contact us online, on 0203 051 2331 or via email@example.com.
+Our lack of early repayment fees or ERCs ensures there are no financial penalties for exiting early.
+To get in touch with one of the team, contact us online, on 0203 051 2331 or via firstname.lastname@example.org.